 - Process – the name and process ID of the process doing the I/O. For many writes this will be listed as ‘System’ because the WriteFile call returns immediately and the system process then writes the data in the background.
 Reads may be attributed to the ‘System’ process if it is doing read-ahead.

 - Process Name – the name of the process, without the process ID.
-This allows grouping identically named processes together.
+This allows identically named processes to be grouped together.

 - Thread ID – the ID of the thread doing the I/O.

-- IO Init Stack – if you have asked xperf for call stacks using the DiskReadInit, DiskWriteInit, or DiskFlushInit flags to “-stackwalk” then the call stacks will show up here.
+- IO Init Stack – if you have asked xperf for call stacks using the DiskReadInit, DiskWriteInit, or DiskFlushInit then the call stacks will show up here.
+These flags can be specified in the UIforETW settings, under Extra kernel stackwalks.
 This can obviously be handy for finding out exactly where disk I/O is coming from.
-My default xperf scripts don’t request call stacks for disk I/O so normally this column is just “?!?”.
-When I need disk I/O call stacks, especially on reads, I can usually find them by doing idle thread analysis.
+However when I need disk I/O call stacks, especially on reads, I can usually find them by doing idle thread analysis.

 Columns for what I/O is being done, and where: